juditnovak/airflow-provider-nomad/README.md

 # Airflow Nomad Provider

-Provider for HashiCorp Nomad clusters running Airflow tasks.
+Provider for [HashiCorp Nomad](https://developer.hashicorp.com/nomad) clusters running Airflow tasks.

+The project is in an early stage, and it's going through active development.

 For details see the local [Airflow generated documentation](docs/html/stable)